 Investments will be made as follows:

-All Swiss franc investments for WIPO will be held with the BNS provided that the rate offered is higher than that available from commercial banks having the required credit rating.
+All Swiss franc investments for WIPO and for Funds in Trust (FITs) will be held with sovereign and AAA/Aaa1 related institutions provided that these can be identified and will accept such investment monies.

-Investments other than those made with the Swiss National Bank shall be limited to money market funds and time deposits held by banks with a credit worthiness rating of AA-/Aa3 or higher and to high grade corporate or government bonds rated AA-/Aa3 or higher.
+Investments other than those made with sovereign and AAA/Aaa1 rated institutions shall be limited to money market funds and time deposits held by banks with a long-term credit worthiness rating of A-/A3 or higher or a short-term credit rating of A-2/P-2, medium grade government bonds rated A-/A3 or higher and medium grade corporate bonds rated BBB/Baa2 or higher.

-Monies held for funds in trust will be placed in money market funds and time deposits with banks meeting the required credit rating .

 Investment in derivatives for speculative purposes are not permitted.
-However, where investments are held in currencies other than the Swiss franc, the use of hedging instruments to minimize the risk arising from the fluctuation of the currency of the investment against the Swiss franc and thus avoid total negative investment returns may be authorized by the Chief Financial Officer/Controller, after consultation with the Advisory Committee on Investments to be established internally by the Director General.
+However, where investments are held in currencies other than the Swiss franc, the use of hedging instruments to minimize the risk arising from the fluctuation of the currency of the investment against the Swiss franc and thus avoid total negative investment returns may be authorized by the Controller, after consultation with the Advisory Committee on Investments established internally by the Director General.

-The investments shall be managed internally by Finance Services of the Organization with the approval of the Chief Financial Officer/Controller.
+The investments shall be managed internally by the Finance Division of the Organization with the approval of the Controller.
 Cash flow projections for each category shall be updated periodically as required to ensure sufficient funds are available in each category to meet liquidity requirements.

 The investments of the Organization’s funds will be reviewed at least annually by the Advisory Committee on Investments, to ensure that they reflect any changes in the Organization’s business model and financial position.